camunda-community-hub/camunda-platform-7-keycloak/README.md

 	    password: demo
 	    firstName: Camunda

+The `admin-user` part must be deleted in order to work properly.
 The recommended procedure for creating the admin user and admin group in Keycloak is to have the deployment pipeline do this during the environment setup phase.

 A complete list of configuration options can be found below: